tauri-apps/tauri/.github/RELEASING.md

 If one of these conditions are met, covector will start to publish packages configured in [`.changes/config.json`](../.changes/config.json).

-Otherwise, it will pump all packages based on current existing change files and generate CHANGELOG.md entries.
+Otherwise, it will bump all packages based on current existing change files and generate CHANGELOG.md entries.
 These changes will then be included in a version PR, see `Create Pull Request With Versions Bumped` step in [covector-version-or-publish.yml](./workflows/covector-version-or-publish.yml).

 # Releasing and Publishing